miroi/DIRAC_scripts/grid_runs/virtual_organizations/gaussian/4_nodes/no_mpi-start/readme.rst

-4 nodes, mpi-start run
+4 nodes,  VO=gaussian
 ======================

-trying on VO=gaussian, 1 CE available: creamce.reef.man.poznan.pl:8443/cream-pbs-gaussian
+no mpi-start, only own mpirun